thanos-io/thanos/docs/contributing/how-to-contribute-to-docs.md

 However the aim for those is to also have those `*.md` files renderable and usable (including links) via GitHub.

-To make that happen we use following rules and helpers that are listed here
+To make that happen we use following rules and helpers that are listed here.

 ## Front Matter